kirti-saraff/SoftwareTool/task2/README.md

 JDK.
 Preferably the latest version.

 ## Executing the software:
-Move the software/folders inside SoftwareTool(inside the same parent directory as 'task2').
+Move the software/folders inside the same parent directory as 'task2'.
-Open a terminal/command line at SoftwareTool.
+Open a terminal/command line before task2.
+cd [Parent_directory]

 Before running the file export the classpath for getting the abstractness of a package. export CLASSPATH=.:[PATH_TO_PACKAGE_FILE_FOR_ABSTRACTNESS]